Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ### Dealing with thread-unsafe objects

-Similar to the section above, objects may need locking or atomics they can be concurrently modified from multiple threads.
+Similar to the section above, objects may need locking or atomics if they can be concurrently modified from multiple threads.
 CPython 3.13 exposes a public C API that allows users to use the built-in per-object locks.